raspberrypilearning/becca-test-project/en/step_5.md

 ## Challange

 --- task ---
-= try adding more items of the kit - what about socks, boots, hoodies, more decoration options?
+Can you create more items for the kit - what about socks, boots, hoodies, or more decoration?
 --- /task ---

 --- task ---
-= save the kit (downloadable image)
+You could save the kit as an image and share with you local team
 --- /task ---

 --- task ---
-= use variable and ask to get a team name
+What's the team called?
+Use the ask block to add the team name to the project
 --- /task ---

 --- task ---
-= add sound
+Can you add sounds?
+How about a different sound for selecting kit or flag?
 --- /task ---